What is pericoronitis? (Updated for 2022)

 During your initial consultation, the dentist will examine your erupting wisdom teeth and the surrounding gum tissues.
 The dentist will take a digital x-ray to examine the erupting wisdom tooth’s alignment with the rest of the teeth and observe other signs of infection, such as gum swelling, redness, etc. The dentist will curate a pericoronitis treatment plan based on your unique conditions.

-What happens during the pericoronitis treatment?
+What happens during the pericoronitis treatment antibiotics?

 The pain caused by acute pericoronitis can be managed with over-the-counter painkillers, such as ibuprofen (Advil) and acetaminophen (Tylenol).
 If the infection hasn’t spread considerably, the dentist can possibly administer local anesthesia and clean the region to eliminate the infection.
 The dentist may also ask you to rinse your mouth with chlorhexidine or a solution of hydrogen peroxide and warm saltwater.
-If the Tooth infection is accompanied by a fever, the dentist may prescribe antibiotics, such as erythromycin and amoxicillin.
+If the Tooth infection is accompanied by a fever, the dentist may prescribe antibiotics for pericoronitis, such as erythromycin and amoxicillin.

 Operculectomy is a minor surgical procedure that removes the infected gum flap from over the erupting wisdom tooth.
 Removing the gum flap allows the dentist to access the underlying wisdom tooth, clean it thoroughly, apply disinfectants, and remove all the accumulated food and bacteria from the surface.
 This procedure also enables the wisdom tooth to erupt properly without further complications.
 However, in some cases, the removed gum flaps grow again and produce the same dental complications.